DTLSServer Class

 Default Value: 0

-This is the type of certificate store for this certificate.
+The type of certificate store for this certificate.

 The class supports both public and private keys in a variety of formats.
 When the cstAuto value is used, the class will automatically determine the type.
-This property can take one of the following values:
+This field can take one of the following values:

 0 (cstUser - default)For Windows, this specifies that the certificate store is a certificate store owned by the current user.